353words/leaflet/README.md

 ```

 Listing 6 show the JavaScript to create the map.
 On line 04 we create the map with a center location and set the zoom level to 15.
-On lines 05-11 we load the tiles from [OpenStreetMap](https://www.openstreetmap.org/).
-On lines 14-23 we iterate over the points, adding them to the map as a red circle and setting the tooltip to be the hour.
+On lines 05-11 you load the tiles from [OpenStreetMap](https://www.openstreetmap.org/).
+On lines 14-23 you iterate over the points, adding them to the map as a red circle and setting the tooltip to be the hour.

 ### Map HTTP Handler